Spencers-Desk/RayBug/README.md

 # RayBug - Logging Tool

-**RayBug** is a standalone Python logging utility. that provides flexible, dual-output logging capabilities with customizable formatters and multiple logging levels.
-This tool has been incorporated into the main **RayTools** project but can also be used independently.
+**RayBug** is a standalone Python logging utility for use in RayStation.
+It enables customizable logging for debugging and user tracking.
+You simply initialize logging then make calls with _bug()_, using it in place of _print()_.

 **RayBug** is a byproduct of my main project, [RayTools](https://github.com/Spencers-Desk/RayTools), a toolbox designed to make working in RayStation much more efficient.